 The CRAR regime came into force in 2014 to recover rent in relation to commercial premises.
 It replaced the old common law right to levy distress.
 The regime is regulated, and it requires the use of enforcements agent(s).
 It is a self-help remedy for a landlord to take control of goods at the premises or to collect rent up to the value of the arears.

-A landlord can exercise CRAR when the rent remains unpaid, but there are limitations during the “relevant period” (which is now extended to 30 June 2021).
-We need to keep an eye on the forth-coming changes.”
+A landlord can exercise CRAR when the rent remains unpaid, but there are limitations during the “relevant period” (which is now extended to 25 March 2022).
+We need to keep an eye on the forth-coming changes.

 Q: Can CRAR be applied to residential or mixed-use premises?